 They all say, start your articles with positive sentences! but we all know how hard it can get, setupping a motor controller and getting it to do what you exactly want them to do!
 SOLO is here for the same reason and the same goal, just to make the whole thing easier, and step by step, make the process seamless and unnoticeable, that is the whole point of existence of SOLO and us here.
 In this article, we are aiming to deepen the consciousness of how SOLO works and how to tune your Motors regardless of their types with SOLO.
-Just to say, this is going to be a LOOOOONG article, but believe me, unless you are the GOD of motor controlling, you are going to find some interesting stuff there 😉
+Just to say, this is going to be a LOOOOONG article, but believe me, most probably you are going to find some interesting stuff there 😉

 Everything starts with the following scary looking diagram shown below in Figure 1, and again, If you don’t know these stuff, don’t worry, you are going to understand a lot about it by the end of this article:

 Figure 1 – The main Control Scheme in SOLO

 The diagram you just saw in Figure 1, is known as FOC which come from “Field Oriented Control” which is one of the best methods to control different electrical Motors, despite the fact that so many people think FOC is only for 3 phase motors, but the main story is in fact different!
 Actually the main idea of this type of control is coming from DC motors especially separately excited DC motors.
 In those motors, you can control the Torque and the intensity of the Stator field separately, so FOC initially introduced to make the control of 3 phase motors in the same way as DC motors within two main branch of Torque and Flux completely decoupled and independent from each other as can be seen below in Figure 2: